-Certainly the most notorious example occurred a half century ago.
+Certainly the most notorious example happened in the 1930s and 40s..
 Nazi propaganda stated that the human race must be "purified" by ridding it of the Jews.
 The "final solution" to the Jewish "problem" was camps, gas chambers, and crematoria.
 Between the years of 1933 and 1945, some six million Jews were killed.